ocimakamboj/NNLS/Assignment-2/README.md

 Multilayer Perceptron Algorithm was implemented as a part of this assignment.
 The codes correspond to Problem-3 of the file [NNLS_2019_HW2].
 The full report is here [NNLS_Report].

-To get started, run the Test.m file.
+To get started, run the Test.m file. try

 [NNLS_2019_HW2]: https://github.com/ocimakamboj/NNLS/blob/master/Assignment-2/NNLS_2019_HW2.pdf
 [NNLS_Report]: https://github.com/ocimakamboj/NNLS/blob/master/Assignment-2/HW-2.pdf